 - Frozen canvas showing the workflow structure

-- Block states and connections as they were during execution
+- Block states and connections as they were during the run

 - Click any block to see its inputs and outputs